 Ironically, despite my desire to spend as little money as humanly possible on sneakers, I’ve ended up spending HUNDREDS of dollars on them.
 It started with buying whatever was on crazy clearance at any store we happened to be walking by in Philly because my feet were killing me.

 Unfortunately, there was a reason they were on sale and most weren’t actually comfortable to walk in.
 So I moved on to some favorite go-to brands: I love my Converse, but can’t wear them for any long period of time because they’re too stiff and rub on my ankle.
 (Found that out the hard way at the airport one day.)
-I bought these Vans because they’re cute — but so rigid I’ve never been able to actually walk around long enough to break them in.
+I bought these Vans because they’re cute — but so rigid I’ve never been able to actually walk around long enough to break them in (update: I broke them in and they’re amazing!).
 And while I actually love these leopard-print sneakers (and they’re super comfy), they’re not exactly a pair that will go with everything.

 So that became my goal:to find one pair of sneakers that are comfortable (like really, really comfortable), that will go with all the things and allow me to stop spending money on cheap(er) tennis shoes that I end up wearing once or twice.